nurpax/blog/posts/sqlite-simple-benchmarking.md

 Initially sqlite-simple scored barely over 53K rows/s.
 After all a bunch of optimizations the same figure was 1.8M/s, a nice 34x improvement.

-I will go into more details later in this post.
-But before that, let's describe the query benchmark in more detail.

 ## What was benchmarked